dimagi/commcare-cloud/docs/changelog/0007-reorganize-pillows.md

 At this point if all goes well, the above PR can be merged.

-If anything goes wrong beyond repair, the change can be rolled back, by following the all of above steps can be repeated using master branch instead of your pillow-reorg branch (the third step can be skipped).
+If anything goes wrong beyond repair, the change can be rolled back by repeating all of above steps but using master branch in place of your pillow-reorg branch (the third step can be skipped).